 Then Samuel called the people together to the Lord at Mizpah, and said to the children of Israel, "Thus says the Lord God of Israel: 'I brought up Israel out of Egypt, and delivered you from the hand of the Egyptians and from the hand of all kingdoms and from those who oppressed you.'
 But you have today rejected your God, who Himself saved you from all your adversities and your tribulations; and you have said to Him, 'No, set a king over us!'
 Now therefore, present yourselves before the Lord by your tribes and by your clans."

 a.
-I brought Israel out of Egypt: Before God appoints a king for Israel, God reminds Israel of all He has done for them.
-In a sense, God is reminding Israel that He was still more than qualified to be their king, and their rejection of Him was all because of them, and not because of the Lord.
+I brought Israel out of Egypt: Before God appointed a king for Israel, God reminded them of all He did for them.
+God reminded Israel that He was still more than qualified to be their king and their rejection of Him was all because of them and not because of the Lord.

 b.
-But you have rejected your God, who Himself saved you out of all your adversities and your tribulations: The Lord, speaking through Samuel, is showing Israel how their rejection of Him made so little sense.
-Why would anyone reject the one who Himself saved you out of all your adversities and your tribulations?
+But you have rejected your God, who Himself saved you out of all your adversities and your tribulations: The Lord, speaking through Samuel, showed Israel how their rejection of Him made so little sense.
+It makes no sense to reject the one who Himself saved you out of all your adversities and your tribulations.

 2. (20-21a) Saul is selected by lot.